u2i/confy/README.md

 * You will probably need to [authorize the device](#client-authorization)
 * In the Confy app setting section you will be able to associate the device with one of the conference rooms.

-Client Authorization
+Device Authorization
 --------------

-In case your device is not yet authorized, you can do it in the Confy Admin Panel (http://confy.u2i.com/admin/devices) Find the device on the list (by name or device id) and authorize it.
+In case your device is not yet authorized, you can do it in the [Confy Admin Panel](http://confy.u2i.com/admin/devices) Find the device on the list (by name or device id) and authorize it.
 Once you do it, please re-open the Confy application.

 All the necessary credentials you will find in LastPass